 Creating a Development VM - Part 6: Installing Visual Studio

-This document details the steps required to install and test the SDL Tridion Content Manager 2011 server on a Windows 2008 R2 platform, with a SQL Server backend.
+This document details how to install and test an SDL Tridion Content Manager 2013 install on Windows 2012 with a SQL Server database.

 Creating a Development VM - Part 6

-Map the VM CD/DVD drive to the ISO file with the Visual Studio installation files or alternatively use the exe.
+- Map the VM CD/DVD drive to the ISO file with the Visual Studio installation files or alternatively use the exe.

 Accept the license agreement and click next